 Selling and Shipping your MacBook Pro

-When you sell your MacBook on Swappa or eBay you’ll want to ensure it is shipped to arrive safely.
-Whether using USPS, UPS or FedEx you’ll want to ship it in the right sized box, pack with plenty of protection, including insurance.
-And be sure to sell your next piece of tech on Swappa (no seller fees).
+When you sell your MacBook on Swappa or eBay, you’ll want to ensure it is shipped affordably to arrive safely.
+Whether using USPS, UPS, or FedEx, you’ll want to ship it in the right sized box, pack with plenty of protection, including insurance.
+And be sure to sell your next piece of tech on Swappa.
+On Swappa, you’ll always get the most for your used iPhone, iPad, game console, or Samsung phone.